d2jvkpn/sidecar-proxy/README.md

 # sidecar-proxy
-A simple HTTP sidecar-proxy implementing basic authentication *privides a basic auth accesss for services like stable-diffusion-webui and jaeger*
+A simple HTTP sidecar-proxy implementing basic authentication.
+*privides a basic auth accesss for services like stable-diffusion-webui and jaeger, supports tls, * *password hashing(md5 and bcrypt).*

 #### 1. docker images